hyperaudio/hyperaudio-lite/README.md

 Essentially the Hyperaudio Lite library is made from 4 JavaScript files:

 1. `hyperaudio-lite.js` - the core that deals with the linking of media to words
-2. `hyperaudio-lite wrapper` - initialises Hyperaudio Lite and adds search, selection and playback rate functionality
+2. `hyperaudio-lite wrapper` - adds search, selection and playback rate functionality
 3. `share-this.js` - a fork of [share-this](https://github.com/MaxArt2501/share-this) library
 4. `share-this.twitter.js` - a fork of the Twitter sharing element of share-this